sintefmath/Mocca.jl/docs/src/examples/simulate_DCB.md

 the column and the wall and the wall and the outside to 0.

 ````@example simulate_DCB
-constants = Mocca.HaghpanahConstants(h_in=0,h_out=0)
+constants = Mocca.HaghpanahConstants{Float64}(h_in=0.0,h_out=0.0)
 ````

 # Define the model
 Next we need to make the model.
-This model contains information about the domain (mesh) which we will solve the equations over and a information about the system of equations which we are solving.
+This model contains information about the domain (grid) over which we will solve the equations and information about the system of equations which we are solving.

-Because JutulDarcy has its roots in reservoir simulation we need to store some paramters
+Because JutulDarcy has its roots in reservoir simulation we formulate our velocity equation in the following form:

-we need to formulate
-our velocity equation in the following form:
 ``q = -\frac{k}{\mu}\frac{\partial{P}\partial{x}}``
 where `k` is known as the permeability.